Balance & Falls Prevention Class Brisbane

 - are returning to activity after injury or illness

-- would prefer supervised exercise in a supportive group setting
+- want supervised exercise in a supportive group setting

-An initial assessment helps ensure the class is safe and appropriate for you.
-It can also identify related issues such as reduced reaction speed, leg weakness, walking pattern changes, or fear of falling.
+An initial assessment helps check whether the class is safe and suitable for you.
+It can also identify issues such as slower reactions, leg weakness, walking changes, or fear of falling.

-Our program uses a staged approach so you can start safely and build confidence over time.
-First, your physiotherapist assesses your balance and walking.
-Then, you join a supervised class matched to your current ability.
-Reviews along the way help progress your exercises as you improve.
+The program uses a staged pathway.
+First, your physiotherapist checks your balance and walking.
+Then you join a supervised class matched to your current level.
+Your exercises progress as your control and confidence improve.

 Stage 1: Initial Balance Assessment